U.S. settles with Learfield IMG College on antitrust allegations

-The unit, formed by a merger of Learfield and IMG College which closed in December, had been accused of failing to compete in seeking to represent colleges in selling advertising and sponsorship opportunities to companies that want to reach fans at sports events.
+The unit, formed by a merger of Learfield and IMG College, which closed in December, had been accused of failing to compete in seeking to represent colleges in selling advertising and sponsorship opportunities for companies that want to reach fans at sports events.

 “IMG and Learfield have agreed or otherwise coordinated to limit competition between one another and between themselves and smaller competitors,” the Justice Department said in a court filing on Thursday.